imkh778/SimWheeel_Receiver_/README.md

 - **Full rotation:** Up to **2520**
 - **Realistic feel:** Smooth responsiveness and **auto‑centering animation**
 - **Immersive control:** Tilt your phone to steer naturally
 ---

-### ⚙️ Customizable Controls
-- **Drag & resize** any element to fit your hand and screen
-- **On‑the‑fly adjustments** with quick settings mode
-- Layout stays exactly how you like it

----

 ### 🕹️ Pedals & Buttons